Planning for the Spring 2022 Semester

 - The University Health Care staff will work with the Coronavirus Coordination Officer to determine if you may continue to engage in campus life without being quarantined.

 - Please note that any exposed asymptomatic students who are permitted to continue engaging in campus life will be required to undertake standard precautions, including regular monitoring for symptoms and temperature, and required face covering at all times.

-- If You are Fully Vaccinated and have had close contact with someone who has tested positive for COVID-19, you are not required to quarantine unless you become symptomatic.
-If you develop symptoms, isolate and contact University Healthcare immediately.
+- If You are fully vaccinated and boosted and have had close contact with someone who has tested positive for COVID-19, you are not required to quarantine unless you become symptomatic.
+If you develop symptoms, isolate and contact University Health Care immediately.

 - You may be required to self-isolate, on or off-campus, depending on your status as a residential or commuter student.
 If you live in Pace’s residence halls, your suitemates or roommates will be required to self-quarantine as well.